-Before delving into Saigon’s rich street food culture, it is helpful to know what it is that makes the cuisine special.
+Before delving into Saigon’s rich street food culture, it is helpful to know what makes Vietnamese street food cuisine special.
 Why does it beat local restaurant food 90% of the time?
-How was street food culture here born?
+How was street food culture born?
 Where should you get certain dishes?
 And how can you make your Vietnamese street food experience the best it can be?

 The smell of a Vietnamese street food experience is another thing that helps it get the leg up on restaurant eating.
 The olfactory aspect of the dining experience is often overlooked, but the truth is that the smells hanging around you while you are eating will drastically alter the perceived taste.
 Street food establishments do not have a separate kitchen to keep the cooking smells away from the diners, and customers can have a more immersive dining experience because of that fact.
 Vietnamese street food locations tend to be clustered together, too, so customers can take in the aromas of multiple foods being prepared while eating.